bermi/bermi-SDK/design.md

 An OpenAPI specification for the API could be used to validate the API responses and automatically generate the TypeScript interfaces and source code when adding new entities.

+Other missing features include logging, observability (OpenTelemetry), older versions of node.js and npm, and API response validation.

 ## Conclusion